klebgenomics/Kaptive/README.md

 We recommend screening your data with the primary reference database first to find the best-matching K-locus type.
 If you have poor matches or are particularly interested in detecting variant loci you should try the variant database.
 WARNING: If you use the variant database please inspect your results carefully and decide for yourself what constitutes a confident match!
 Kaptive is not optimised for accurate variant detection.

+## FAQs

+#### Why are there K-locus genes found outside the K-locus?

+A number of the K-locus genes are orthologous to genes outside of the K-locus region of the genome.
+E.g the Klebsiella K-locus <i>man</i> and <i>rml</i> genes have orthologues in the LPS (lipopolysacharide) locus; so it is not unusual to find a small number of genes "outside" the locus.
+However, if you have a large number of genes (>5) outside the locus it may mean that there is a problem with the locus match, or that your assembly is very fragmented or contaminated (contains more than one sample).

+#### How can my sample be missing K-locus genes when it has a full-length, high identity K-locus match?

+Kaptive uses 'tblastn' to screen for the presence of each K-locus gene with a coverage threshold of 90%.
+A single non-sense mutation or small indel in the centre of a gene will interrupt the 'tblastn' match and cause it to fall below the 90% threshold.
+However, such a small change has only a minor effect on the nucleotide 'blast' match across the full locus.

+#### Why does the K-locus region of my sample contain a <i>ugd</i> gene matching another locus?

+A small number of the original K-locus references are truncated, containing only a partial <i>ugd</i> sequence.
+The reference annotations for these loci do not include <i>ugd</i>, so are not identified by the 'tblastn' search.
+Instead <b>Kaptive</b> reports the closest match to the partial sequence (if it exceeds the 90% coverage threshold).

 ## Citation